JackGoBrr/VersatilleKnowledgeBase/readme.txt

 To Finish
-- How to install a datapack
+- How to install a shader pack

 Ideas:
 - Bungeecord config explained
 - How to fix a .yml file
-- How to install shaders on your Client
+- How to install a datapack
 - How to create a mySQL Database
 - How to make a paper timings report
 - How to allow multiple versions to connect to your mc server